INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 To use this configuration, you should save it with a name like "simple-input-format.blf.yaml" ('blf' stands for BlackLab Format) in either directory from which you will be using it, or alternatively one of `$BLACKLAB_CONFIG_DIR/formats/` (if this environment variable is set), `$HOME/.blacklab/formats/` or `/etc/blacklab/formats/`.

+Please note that when declaring annotations, the first annotation you declare will become the _main annotation_.
+The main annotion will:

+- be searched when omitting annotation name in CQL (e.g. search for `"ship"` and it searches the main annotation).
+- be used to generate concordances (the KWIC view).
+- be returned as the value (text content) of the `<w>` tag (in the XML response).

-This page will address how to accomplish specific things with the input format configuration.
+The rest of this page will address how to accomplish specific things with the input format configuration.
 For a more complete picture that can serve as a reference, see the [annotated input format configuration file example](#annotated-input-format-configuration-file).

 <a id="working-with-yaml"></a>